flazzarotto/node-command-manager/README.md

 ## Interactive shell

 You can use the interactive shell to exec interactive commands.
-Usage:
+Usage example:
 ```javascript
 import {interactiveShell} from "@kebab-case/node-command-manager"